Stewie

 • Multiple analyses during the beta period

-• Git-backed spec workflow
+• Versioned spec workflow

 • Priority support + direct founder feedback channel